-How Much Does It Cost to Hire an Independent, Private Advocate?
+How Much Does It Cost to Hire an Independent Patient Advocate or Care Manager?

-When you request help from an independent, professional patient advocate, you should expect the advocate to charge you for the services he or she performs on your behalf.
+When you request help from an advocate or care manager, you should expect to be charged for the services he or she performs on your behalf.
 Health insurance does not ordinarily cover the cost of patient advocate fees, although some employers will assist with payment.

-No two advocates charge for their services in exactly the same way.
+No two professionals charge for their services in exactly the same way.
 The cost will depend on:

 - your location, or your location in relation to where they are located